^

 50

-The maximum score on the ISS scale is 75 points, and the minimum score is zero.
-In the event that at least one damage has an estimate of five, the total score on the ISS scale is immediately estimated at 75 points.
+The maximum score on the ISS scale is 75 points, and the minimum is zero.
+If at least one damage has a score of five, the total score on the ISS scale is immediately estimated at 75 points.

-The ISS scale is in fact the only anatomical assessment system and closely correlates with mortality, morbidity, hospital stay and other severity criteria.
+The ISS scale is virtually the only anatomical scoring system and closely correlates with mortality, morbidity, hospital stay, and other measures of disease severity.

 5